Get the quality name-brand gear you need to hike, bike, paddle, climb, and camp.

 - We can accept cash, check, Vol Card, MaterCard, or Visa.

 - Equipment is available to current UT students, as well as faculty and staff with a valid RecSports membership.
+Department, office, team and registered student organization rental information here.

 - Rental Rate Periods: Daily means one 24 hour period (available, M,T,W,TH) and Weekend means pickup on Friday and return Monday.
 During business hours.